-The requirements for the NIW were set forth in Matter of New York State Department of Transportation (“NYSDOT”) by the INS Administrative Appeals Office (AAO) in 1998.
-In NYSDOT, the AAO held that in evaluating an applicant’s prospective benefit to the national interest, the AAO will consider whether “the alien’s PAST RECORD justifies projections of future benefits to the national interest” through a three prong test.
+The requirements for the NIW were set forth in the Matter of New York State Department of Transportation (“NYSDOT”) by the INS Administrative Appeals Office (AAO) in 1998.
+In NYSDOT, the AAO held that in evaluating an applicant’s prospective benefit to the national interest, the AAO will consider whether “the alien’s PAST RECORD justifies projections of future benefits to the national interest” through a three-prong test.

 - Whether the applicant seeks to work in an area of “substantial intrinsic merit;”